 Real World Performance

 All the tests agree that this is not a top end system when it comes to speed.

 While the ioSafe SoloPro USB 3.0 (1TB) is not the fastest external drive tested, it is still much faster than the previous USB 2.0 model.
 Given the physical trauma this drive can endure, the lack of stellar speed is forgivable.
 Not all is perfect with this external storage solution.
-I must take issue with ioSafe's marketing: the SoloPRO is not waterproof nor fireproof!
+I must take issue with ioSafe’s marketing: the SoloPRO is not waterproof nor fireproof!
 The hard drive inside it is, but the enclosure is far from being all that durable.
-Using words like waterproof or fireproof is just a tad misleading to the average consumer.
+Using words like those is just a tad misleading to the average consumer.
 Again, this is a tank that your precious data can live in and be safe under just about any terrible circumstance.
-Everything else is just minor given the drive's central purpose.
+Everything else is just minor given the drive’s central purpose.
 For this reason, I have no trouble recommending this drive to anyone who prizes durability over everything else in an external drive.